Our Services

 If you experience anything life-threatening or alarming, speak to a doctor immediately or call emergency services.

 Sleep inertia can be more than just a "rough morning."
 When grogginess is intense, prolonged or disabling, it's time to dig deeper.
 By working with your healthcare provider—through history-taking, sleep studies and tailored treatments—you can uncover the root cause and start each day with clearer minds and more energy.
-If you're struggling, reach out, get assessed, and explore tools like the free online symptom checker.
+If you're struggling, reach out, get assessed, and take advantage of helpful resources like Ubie's free symptom assessment tool.
 And remember, anything potentially serious or life-threatening deserves immediate medical attention—so don't hesitate to speak to a doctor.

 (References)